discohook/discohook/packages/site/public/guide-files/changelogs/new-discohook.md

 ---
-title: "New Discohook - x x, 2024"
+title: "New Discohook - 2024 rewrite"
 description: "The good times are here"
 ---

-Here's a list of every single thing that was changed in this update.
+Here's a list of every single thing that was changed in this update (draft).

 # Meta

 Discohook is now maintained by @catshay.
 You may know me from Discohook Utils, which is another thing I created.
-Also, the entire project was completely rewritten, and the source is now available at https://github.com/discohook/discohook.
-The old [site](https://github.com/discohook/discohook) and [bot](https://github.com/discohook/bot) repositories have been archived.
+Also, the entire project was completely rewritten, and the source is now available at [discohook/discohook](https://github.com/discohook/discohook).
+The old [site](https://github.com/discohook/site) and [bot](https://github.com/discohook/bot) repositories have been archived.

 Naturally, Discohook and Discohook Utils have merged.
 [Read more about this here](discohook://guide/deprecated/migrate-utils).